obeyeater/ocd/README.md

 When I log in to a system that I haven't worked on in a while, the first thing I do is run `ocd-restore`.
 Any time I make a config change, I run `ocd-backup`.

-*Note*: the actual dotfiles are hard-linked to their counterparts in the local `~/.ocd` git branch, so there's no need to copy changes anywhere before committing.
+*Note*: the actual dotfiles are linked to their counterparts in the local `~/.ocd` git branch, so there's no need to copy changes anywhere before committing.
 Just edit in place and run `ocd-backup`.

-There are also helper functions: `ocd-status` tells me if I'm behind the master, and `ocd-missing-pkgs` and `ocd-extra-pkgs` tell me if my system's packages differ from my basic preferences recorded in `~/.favpkgs` (for example, your openbox autostart may call programs that are not installed by default on a new system; `ocd-missing-pkgs` is just a very simple way to record these dependencies and make it easy to install them, e.g.: `sudo apt-get install $(ocd-missing-pkgs)`)
+There are also helper functions: `ocd-status` tells me if I'm behind the master, and `ocd-missing-pkgs` tells me if my installed packages differ from my basic preferences recorded in `~/.favpkgs` (for example, your `openbox` autostart may call programs that are not installed by default on a new system; `ocd-missing-pkgs` is just a very simple way to record these dependencies and make it easy to install them, e.g.: `sudo apt-get install $(ocd-missing-pkgs)`)